ethereum/remix-plugins-directory/README.md

  # Conditions for adding a new plugin

- - The plugin should work on both light and dark themes.
+ - The plugin should work on both light and dark theme types.
 The best would be to check them before approving any change or any new plugin.
  - No `svg` file is acceptable as a plugin icon for security reasons.
 We recommend using `webp` or png formats.
  - Profile `json` should contain as much info as possible.
 Having a short, reasonable description as well as the link to docs and the repo will inprove the onboarding of users
  - maintained by Remix should be added to plugins 100% controlled by the Remix team only.